 Assets.xcassets

-The Assets.xcassets folder contains the asset catalog that is used to store resources used by the app such as images, icons and colors.
+The Assets.xcassets folder contains the asset catalog that stores resources used by the app, such as images, icons, and colors.

 Summary

-When a new SwiftUI project is created in Xcode using the Multiplatform App template, Xcode automatically generates a number of files required for the app to function.
-All of these files and folders can be modified to add functionality to the app, both in terms of adding resource assets, performing initialization and de-initialization tasks and building the user interface and logic of the app.
-Folders are used to provide a separation between code that is common to all operating systems and platform-specific code.
+When a new SwiftUI project is created in Xcode using the Multiplatform App template, Xcode automatically generates the minimal files required for the app to function.
+All of these files and folders can be modified to add functionality to the app, both in terms of adding resource assets, performing initialization and de-initialization tasks, and building the user interface and logic of the app.